 - “High-risk” drivers.
 These are drinkers for whom alcohol abuse may just be another form of risk-taking.
 Or may promote this behavior by lowering inhibitions.
 Abstaining might not reduce their crash rates much.

 - Alcoholics, for whom alcohol abuse is an important part of life.
 Abstaining would require a complete lifestyle change.
-If they abstained, their crash rates should drop significantly.3
+If they abstained, their crash rates should drop greatly.3

 Groups Respond Differently